 5 Stocks That You Love to Hate

-Let's dive back in by checking out the companies with the largest number of shares sold short as of the end of February.
+Let's dive back in by checking out the companies with the largest number of shares sold short as of Jan.
+15.

 Sirius XM Radio

 Now it bears pointing out that short interest actually fell slightly for both exchanges, so it's even more noteworthy that the first three names on the list actually saw their number of naysayers grow through the first two weeks of the month.

 Sirius XM is at its highest level of shorting activity over the past year, even though it impressed investors earlier in the month by revealing that it closed out 2012 with 2 million net subscriber additions.
 Its guidance when the year began called for just 1.3 million net additions.

 Nokia continues to be a laggard in the smartphone market, though it did post healthy sales for its Lumia devices during the holiday quarter.
 However, the shorts won big last week as the Finnish handset maker's stock tumbled when it nixed its dividend.